 One of the stand-out European Commissioners over the last decade, it was sad to see Georgieva depart Brussels for Washington D.C. at the end of 2016.
 Could she make a comeback?
 Few Commissioners have combined her decency and humanity, with a sharpness and determination too.
 And she comes from a new Member State and a party whose position is secure in power for now.
 Less known beyond Brussels than Lagarde, but well connected within the EU institutions.

 Ursula von der Leyen (Wikipedia) is Minister of Defence in Germany, thought to be safe but also uninspiring, but Altmaier or Weber are more likely.
-Michel Barnier (Wikipedia) is unlikely.
-With the Brexit timetable starting to slip, he’ll be unable to extricate himself from that job in time.
+Michel Barnier (Wikipedia) ruled out running on 28th September, confirming my earlier suspicion that Brexit would rule him out.
 Jyrki Katainen (Wikipedia) has ruled himself out (in favour of Stubb?), but if the EPP came calling could reconsider.
 Enda Kenny (Wikipedia) is a former Irish Prime Minister, respected in Brussels and in EPP circles.
 Would add extra spice to the Brexit negotiations were he to be Commission President!
 Antonio Tajani (Wikipedia) is one of the great mysteries of the EU.
 Ineffective as a Commissioner, non-descript as President of the European Parliament, but still he continues to rise.
 Surely Commission President would be a step too far?
 Croatian Prime Minister Andrej Plenković (Wikipedia) apparently also has his eye on a Brussels job according to Novilist.hr – but more as Commissioner than as Commission President?
 Christine Lagarde (Wikipedia) has ruled herself out of running for any EU top job (FT, €).

 What will happen?